cern-eos/eos/doc/releases/beryl-release.rst

 - fix missing targetsize for standard oc PUTs to avoid acceptance of incomplete files
 - fix and use atomic CLOEXEC flag in various places
 - add PAM module to NGINX
+- fix PUT error handling (will break connection for all errors happening after 100-continue on FST)

 New Features
 ------------